John Bundy Brown

-John Bundy Brown (May 31, 1805 – June 10, 1881) was an American industrialist from Portland, Maine who owned the Portland Sugar Company, which processed molasses imported from the Caribbean into sugar.
+John Bundy Brown (May 31, 1805 – June 10, 1881) was an American industrialist from Portland, Maine, who owned the Portland Sugar Company, which processed molasses imported from the Caribbean into sugar.

 Early life

-Brown was born on May 31, 1805 in Lancaster, New Hampshire to Titus Olcott Brown and Susannah (Bundy) Brown.
-He attended public schools and the Hebron Academy.
-He began working at a young age and eventually became the partner of a prosperous grocery business.
+Brown was born on May 31, 1805, in Lancaster, New Hampshire, to Titus Olcott Brown and Susannah (Bundy) Brown.
+His grandfather relocated into New Hampshire from Stonington, Connecticut and became one of the pioneer settlers of Lancaster.
+Brown attended public schools and the Hebron Academy.
+He began working at a young age in Portland as a dollar-per-week grocery clerk.
+By 23, he and a fellow clerk established their start-up grocery business which later started to import large quantities of sugar, molasses, and rum from the West Indies.

 Business career

 Brown entered the sugar business in 1845 when he, his brother-in-law Philip Greely Jr., and George F. Guild owned a sugar house in Portland.
 Greely and Guild were heavily involved in the West Indies trade and imported a large quantity of molasses.
 This company was involved in the importation of slave-produced sugar from the Caribbean and the processing of it into rum and molasses.
 After Greely and Guild's firm company failed, Brown took over the entire business.
 The business was not successful in its early years because it was unable to produce the required granulation using known processes.
 However, it became lucrative after Brown's agent, Dependence H. Furbush, developed a process that used steam power to extract a sugar from molasses.
-In 1855, Brown, Furbush, and Brown's son Philip H. Brown chartered the Portland Sugar Company.
+In 1855, Brown, Furbush, and Brown's son Philip H. Brown chartered the Portland Sugar Company, formerly located at the corner of York Street and Maple Street.

 Brown was Maine's wealthiest resident and Portland's largest landowner.
 He owned over 400-plus acres in Portland's West End.
 The Western Promenade was built on Brown's land.
 17 of his properties, including the Portland Sugar House, were destroyed in the 1866 Portland Fire.
 Brown rebuilt his businesses, including a new sugar house and the Falmouth Hotel, and constructed a number of mansions, including his own Bramhall.
 J.B.
 Brown & Sons, founded by Brown, continues to own, manage and develop commercial properties in Portland.
 The J.B.
 Brown Memorial Building on Congress Street was constructed by Brown's sons after his death and was named in his honor.

 Brown was the president of the Portland Savings Bank, Portland Board of Trade, and Maine General Hospital, an incorporator of the St. Lawrence and Atlantic Railroad, a trustee of Bowdoin College, and a director of a number of other businesses, including the Maine Central Railroad Company.

 Brown was a member of the Whig and Republican parties.
 He was a member of the Maine Senate in 1857 and a presidential elector in 1860.